kubernetes/enhancements/keps/sig-scheduling/4832-async-postfilter/README.md

 [supported limits]: https://git.k8s.io/community//sig-scalability/configs-and-limits/thresholds.md
 -->

-The scheduler starts to run more goroutines for `AsyncPostFilter`, so maybe the CPU usage go up.
+The scheduler starts to run more goroutines in the preemption plugin, so maybe the CPU usage go up.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?